Pull to Refresh

 Is Trail Pro Intel really free?

 Yes — the free plan is the full app, not a trial.
+It includes unlimited trail-camera uploads, properties, cameras and gear, plus 10 AI photo analyses a month.
 Pro is $1.99/mo or $19.99/yr and adds 7- and 10-day hunt forecasts, advanced analytics, the full solunar calendar, and 15 AI credits per month.

 Read next